ncasiraghi/whatshap_phasing/README.md

-# Intersect BED and Haplotype blocks, assign phased SNPs.
-Assign copy number status and phased SNPs to Haplotype blocks.
+# Assign copy number status and phased SNPs to Haplotype blocks.

 ### Input 1.
 Copy number profiles
 Each entry indicates the copy number status of a genomic segment.<br/>